 Raw, unpasteurized milk directly from the cow is considered a dangerous food in the United States and Canada.
-Yet, all across Europe, this probiotic and enzyme rich traditional food that has nourished humans for millenia is available via vending machines that conveniently dispense its healthful freshness from stainless steel refrigerators.
+Yet, all across Europe, this probiotic and enzyme-rich traditional food that has nourished humans for millennia is available via vending machines that conveniently dispense its healthful freshness from stainless steel refrigerators.

 Such smart Italians to provide schoolchildren with a truly healthy beverage to optimally grow their minds and bodies available with the push of a button!
 This is innovation at its best – delivering the most traditional and nourishing of foods to the next generation harnessing modern technology as servant.

 This in stark contrast to the vending machines available in American schools that dispense obesity-promoting sodas and processed fruit juices sweetened with GMO sugar or high fructose corn syrup and loaded with additives.
 Even supposedly healthier options are little better as pasteurized milk cartons from GMO fed, confined cows are so devoid of nutrition that synthetic vitamins must be added to pad the nutrition label.
 What’s worse, the pasteurized milk options geared toward children in vending machines are typically sweetened with GMO sugar or even aspartame!